dotnet-foundation/website/input/blog/posts/net-foundation-january-update.md

 <hr />
 <h2>Connect with the .NET Foundation online</h2>

 <p>The&nbsp;<a href="https://www.facebook.com/dotnetfoundation/">.NET Foundation is on Facebook now</a>.
 Please like our page!
-We’ll post regular updates and interesting things happening with .NET to share.</p>
+We'll post regular updates and interesting things happening with .NET to share.</p>

 <p>The <a href="https://www.youtube.com/NETFoundation">.NET Foundation is also on YouTube</a>.
 Watch community standups and design reviews as well as code-focused shows and interviews across our multiple playlists.</p>

 <hr />
 <h2>Remember to Subscribe!</h2>

-<p>Please&nbsp;<a href="http://eepurl.com/dhL_qb">sign up&nbsp;to get the .NET Foundation Update via e-mail</a>.&nbsp;Don’t worry, we want to keep these short, interesting, and low-noise, so we won’t overload your e-mail.</p>
+<p>Please&nbsp;<a href="http://eepurl.com/dhL_qb">sign up&nbsp;to get the .NET Foundation Update via e-mail</a>.&nbsp;Don't worry, we want to keep these short, interesting, and low-noise, so we won't overload your e-mail.</p>